Shadow DUP Spokesperson (Transport)

 Paul Girvan is a DUP MP, and on the vast majority of issues votes the same way as other DUP MPs.

-This is a selection of Paul Girvan’s votes.
+This is a random selection of Paul Girvan’s votes.

 We have lots more plain English analysis of Paul Girvan’s voting record on issues like health, welfare, taxation and more.
 Visit Paul Girvan’s full vote analysis page for more.

-Paul Girvan has never rebelled against their party in the current parliament.
+Paul Girvan has hardly ever rebelled against their party in the current parliament.
 Find out more.

 DUP MP for South Antrim